Forex trading for beginners Part 1: Financial Markets

 3. Effective management of capital used in operations.

-Successful forecasting largely depends on in-depth market research.
 Experts recognize three primary types of market analysis that form the foundation for accurate predictions: fundamental analysis, technical analysis, and psychological analysis.
-The correct combination and application of these factors are critical for successful forecasting in the foreign exchange market.

 1. Fundamental Analysis